Stress, Cortisol & Menopause Weight Gain

 • Supports lower cortisol levels (Chandrasekhar et al., 2012)

-• Helps reduce emotional and stress-driven eating
+• Reduces emotional and stress-driven eating

 • Supports thyroid function, which influences metabolism

-Chronic stress, belly fat, fatigue, poor sleep.
+Best For: Chronic stress, belly fat, fatigue, poor sleep.

 2. Rhodiola Rosea: Energy, Mood & Appetite Regulation

-Benefits for Menopause Weight Control
+Benefits of Menopause Weight Control

-• Helps reduce fatigue and improve energy output
+• Reduces fatigue and improves energy output

-• Supports appetite control by regulating stress responses
+• Supports appetite control via stress regulation

-• May improve motivation for movement or exercise
+• Enhances motivation for movement or exercise

 • Supports emotional balance